-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students

-C1 Total first-time, first-year (freshman) men who applied 4,075 C1 Total first-time, first-year (freshman) women who applied 4,231

-C1 Total first-time, first-year (freshman) men who were admitted 3,221 C1 Total first-time, first-year (freshman) women who were admitted 3,512

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 1024 C1 Total part-time, first-time, first-year (freshman) men who enrolled 27

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 925 C1 Total part-time, first-time, first-year (freshman) women who enrolled 21
+Admitted applicants should include wait-listed students withdrawn (by applicant of institution).
+Admitted applicants shou ilu iliciuue wait-ils C1 Total first-time, first-year (freshman) men who applied 4,560 C1 Total first-time, first-year (freshman) women who applied 4,776 C1 Total first-time, first-year (freshman) men who were admitted 3,776 C1 Total first-time, first-year (freshman) women who were admitted 4,013 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1,150 C1 Total part-time, first-time, first-year (freshman) men who enrolled 9 C1 Total full-time, first-time, first-year (freshman) women who enrolled 998 C1 Total part-time, first-time, first-vear (freshman) women who enrolled 9

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

 Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list

-C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted
+X C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?